Best Romantic Weekend Getaways from New Orleans

 Local tip: Book a room with a private balcony for the best views.

 A downside?
-You have to book early, especially around the holidays, and the inn is best suited for adults.
+You have to book early, especially around the holidays.

-This is easily one of my favorite intimate getaways in Louisiana—charming, soulful, and steeped in history.
-In addition, I think that March was the most perfect month for a getaway in Louisiana since I moved to the South.
-There's plenty of Southern sunshine, mild weather, and blooming azaleas which make everything extra romantic.
+Chris and I both absolutely love Baton Rouge, and have been many times.
+This is easily one of my favorite intimate getaways in Louisiana because it's soulful, and immersed in history.
+In addition, I think that March is the most perfect month for a getaway in Louisiana since I moved to the South.
+You'll find mild weather, and blooming azaleas which make everything extra romantic.
+I instantly thought our journey was worth it!

-We spent a relaxing weekend exploring the LSU Lakes, touring the stately Old Governor’s Mansion, and indulging in shrimp and grits during our relaxing two day stay at The Stockade Bed and Breakfast.
-This historic hideaway is decorated with unique art and listed on the National Register of Historic Places.
+There are heaps of unique things to do here!
+You can enjoy exploring the LSU Lakes, touring the stately Old Governor’s Mansion, and indulging in shrimp and grits.
+We loved that this historic hideaway is decorated with unique art and listed on the National Register of Historic Places.

 - Check prices and availability at The Stockade Bed and Breakfast